static-analysis-engineering/CodeHawk-Binary/chb/ast/doc/README.md

 - **ASTFieldInfo**: definition of field of a struct
 - **ASTFunArgs**: definition of function parameter list
 - **ASTFunArg**: definition of function parameter

+Most ASTNode objects are immutable.
+Some node types allow modification and must necessarily retain their node identity in the three structure, and thus need to be mutable.
+Examples include the container statements like ASTBlock and ASTInstrSequence, to which statements or instructions can be added later, and the ASTGoto statement, whose destination stmtid may have to be fixed up later.